vipulnaik/diet-exercise-health/profile-information/physical-exercise/balance-exercise-cycle-with-history.md

 This is when I formally instituted the balance exercise cycle, moving from a fixed alternation pattern to account for variability in the amount of time taken per exercise.

+### 2026-04-14: cycling protocol refinements

+On 2026-04-14, I introduced cycling protocol refinements related to the swap-in mechanism for occasional exercises and the option to repeat exercises rather than cycling on.
+These refinements are a mix of descriptive (of de facto practice) and prescriptive (guidance going forward).